For travel to/from Greenfield, see Amtrak Stations – Greenfield

 Parking for Rail Passengers

-Long-term parking for rail passengers is available at the City of Greenfield lot on Hope Street. (see Greenfield Stations – Greenfield for parking details)
+Long-term parking for rail passengers is available at the City of Greenfield lot on Hope Street. (see Amtrak Stations – Greenfield for parking details)

 The Franklin Regional Transit Authority added 24 additional short-term spaces to the parking lot at the transit center in the fall of 2016.